nextthingco/docs/CHIP_Pro-Docs/source/includes/_howtopcb.md

 Thinking of including a rechargeable battery as a product feature?
 Read on to learn more about the BTS pin.

-Pin 7 marked **BATTEMP or BTS** is directly connected to the **TS** pin on the AXP209 PMU.
-This pin supports a thermistor to monitor the battery temperature when the battery is charging or discharging.
-If you do not incorporate a thermistor into your setup the pin may float from ground interfering with how much charge current is throttled to the **BAT** pin and the **JST connector**.
+Pin 7 on C.H.I.P.
+Pro is marked **BATTEMP or BTS** and is directly connected to the **TS** pin on the AXP209 PMU.
+This pin supports a 10KΩ 1% thermistor to monitor the battery temperature when the battery is charging or discharging.
+If you do not incorporate a thermistor into your circuit the pin may float from ground interfering with how much charge current is throttled to the **BAT** pin and the **JST connector**.
 To ensure maximum charge current without a thermistor disable the battery temperature monitoring system.

 There are two ways to do this: